antsegcan/js-ts-seed-project/README.md

 $ npm run build
 ```

-> Take the project and make a built product ready to be delivered.
+> Take the project and make a built product ready to be delivered at _dist_ folder.

 ```bash
 $ npm test